 Florida Family Law Notice of Related Cases

 What is a Florida family law notice of related cases and why do Florida family law circuit courts require family law litigants to file this notice with the court?
 According to Florida Rule of Judicial Administration 2.545(d), and Florida Family Law Rule 12.900(h), a Florida family law notice of related cases must contain the case captioning, the case number(s) of any related case(s) and should indicate to the court whether you are seeking to consolidate all outstanding issues under the family law court umbrella.
 Similar to the litigants’ obligation to inform the court of any changes in financial circumstances (by filing an amended Financial Affidavit), if related cases are filed during the pendency of the divorce/marital dissolution, then the parties must bring them to the court’s attention by filing a Florida family law notice of related cases.
+Do not forget to let the court know of any cases that impact your dissolution of marriage, and/or child custody case.

 Florida Family Law Notice of Related Cases | What is a Related Case in Florida Family Law Court?